mgrundy/janky/README.md

   -h, --help            show this help message and exit -f FILENAME, --filename FILENAME
+                        Name of file to save pipeline json to -rf RESULTFNAME, --results RESULTFNAME
-                        Name of file to save pipeline json to -j JOBNAME, --jobname JOBNAME
+                        Name of file to save run # and names to -j JOBNAME, --jobname JOBNAME
                         Name of Jenkins job pipeline to view -l LIMIT, --limit LIMIT
                         Limit the number of lines
 ```

+It's basically run stage-view and specify a job.
+I created the
+jenkinslight class to make this faster.
+Regular Jenkins API tries to understand
+everything about the server. stage-view needs to get in and out fast.

+*New New New:* There is now a colors.cfg file!
+There is a `Light` and `Dark`
+theme included.
+Whichever theme `defaultcolors` is set to is what gets used.
+I
+think I'll add checking for dark or light mode and then a colorscheme can be
+specified for that.
+So, who's going to make an Elflord theme?

 So, pretty easy.
 The filename is only for debugging.
 If something goes wrong
 put that on and the results from the api call will be saved in the file.

-Anyway, it's basically run stage-view and specify a job.
-I created the
-jenkinslight class to make this faster.
-Regular Jenkins API tries to understand
-everything about the server. stage-view needs to get in and out fast.
+The
+`--results` option saves json objects with the job names and run numbers that
+were displayed.
+I have no recollection of why I added this.
+It might have been
+a start towards automating gathering the job numbers to collect results?

 #### Examples
 Basic use: